-As a hotel professional, how do you feel about the online travel agencies (OTAs)?
+As a hotel professional, how do you feel about online travel agencies (OTAs)?
 Are you tired of the unfair pricing structure?
 Well, you’re not alone!
-Today, most hoteliers feel that the commission rates demanded by the OTAs are unfair and are fighting back!
+Today, most hoteliers think that the commission rates demanded by the OTAs are unjust and are fighting back!

-When it comes to distribution, online travel agencies should be part of a strategy, but not the entire strategy for independents and branded hotels alike. -Source: HotelNewsNow
+When it comes to distribution, online travel agencies should be part of a strategy, but not the entire plan for independents and branded hotels alike. -Source: HotelNewsNow

 What hoteliers are doing to regain control:

 Many hoteliers believe it is time for a new pay structure to come into play.
 Inarguably, the online travel agencies deserve to be paid for bringing additional business to hotels.
 But, hotels shouldn’t depend too much on OTAs to bring in business they could get themselves directly.
 Keep in mind that many different channels can bring your hotel business.
 A hotel’s website is by far the most effective channel when it is optimized for various devices.
 Don’t forget how much influence you can have over travelers via social media and TripAdvisor – take advantage of all opportunities you have to communicate messages with your guests and potential guests.

 2. Improving their websites and booking process on site